Artwork by

 However, you don't need to fret, as with every dark cloud comes a silver lining.
 Rehabilitation centers like Anunitha are well-equipped to deal with every step of this process effectively and effortlessly.
 They further help you deal with both alcohol addiction and Alcohol Withdrawal Syndrome.

-So What are the Risks Associated with Alcohol Withdrawal Syndrome?
+What are the Risks Associated with Alcohol Withdrawal Syndrome?

 While quitting alcohol is a positive step towards better health, based on the severity of your addiction, doing this the right way becomes crucial in mitigating the sometimes fatal effects of Alcohol Withdrawal Syndrome.

-Symptoms from Alcohol Withdrawal Syndrome begin to surface anywhere between 6 hours to a few days after your last drink and continue to affect you for weeks.
+Common symptoms from Alcohol Withdrawal Syndrome begin to surface anywhere between 6 hours to a few days after your last drink and continue to affect you for weeks.

 This is more likely to affect binge drinkers when they significantly reduce their alcohol consumption.
 People overcoming AWS often exhibit some of these symptoms in the initial stages.